ozdemiroorhan/NLP-SQUAD/README.md

 Seq2Seq architecture have been chosen to train the model.

 ## Running:
-- The "main.py" file must be run in virtual environment with the system requirements.
+- The "main.py" file must be run in a virtual environment with the system requirements.